Q: What kind of beef do you raise?

 Q: How do I give cutting instructions to the butcher?

-A: When you call the butcher you give them your name, the farm your animal is from (Four E Farms) and whether you bought a 1/4, 1/2 or a whole.
-If you bought a whole from us but are splitting it with a friend or family member, you need to tell them that too and the other person has to call the butcher then too.
+A: When you call the butcher you give them your name, the farm your animal is from (Four E Farms) and whether you bought a 1/2 or a whole.
+(1/4s are a standard cut)

 Then you basically tell the butcher if you want steaks, roasts or ground beef from one of the 8 main parts of your carcass and if you want your steaks/roasts bone in or bone out (for example, bone-in will give you the T-bone steak and bone-out will give you the filet steak and strip steak, which make up the T-bone steak but without the bone).
 The 8 main parts of the beef: The Chuck, the Rib, the Loin, the Brisket, the Short Plate, the Flank, the Shank and the Round.